MaxWinterstein/homeassistant-addons/eufy-ha-mqtt-bridge/README.md

-# Home Assistant Add-on: eufy-ha-mqtt-bridge
+# Home Assistant Add-on: Eufy Home Assistant MQTT Bridge

 ---
 ## 🚨 This is some experimental release! 🚨